Skip to the content.

 Multicore (modified stock)

 More recently, a new tack is being tried by the development team - they're trying to modify the stock SF2000 firmware to add additional functionality.
 Theoretically, this would come with the benefit of having audio and video drivers already built (the contractors producing the stock firmware for the SF2000 have access to these), providing no worse performance than stock firmware, while also providing features like support for additional emulated systems.
-An experimental developer build called the "multicore" build has been produced which hijacks the stock Game Boy Advance emulator to run additional systems like Atari 2600, PC-Engine, MAME2000, Sega 32X, etc., and some stand-alone engines for games like Doom and Cave Story, as well as alternatives for some of the stock emulators already included with the SF2000 (e.g., a more recent build of gpSP, Snes9x 2005 and 2002, etc.).
+An experimental developer build called the "multicore" build has been produced which hijacks the stock Game Boy Advance emulator to run additional systems like Atari 2600, PC-Engine, MAME2000, Sega 32X, etc., and some stand-alone engines for games like Doom and Cave Story, as well as alternatives for some of the stock emulators already included with the SF2000 (e.g., a build of gpSP with working dynarec, Snes9x 2005 and 2002, etc.).
 Some of the new systems appear to run at full speed; some run without sound or with less than full speed, and others don't work at all yet.
 A GitLab repo has been set up by kobil for the work on modifying the stock firmware; additionally, a GitHub repo has been set up by adcockm for the code changes for the individual cores, and you can download the experimental alpha build from the "Releases" page there.
 If you want to follow along with the developer chat on this work, see the SF2000 Dev thread in the 🐸data_frog_sf2000 channel of the Retro Handhelds Discord server.
 Please do read the pinned messages both in the main channel and the thread before asking any questions of the devs, their time is precious πŸ™‚

 I just got my SF2000; what modding can I do with it?